Manchester United legend Denis Law dies aged 84 – DW – 01/17/2025

 Internationally, "The Lawman," as he was also known to many fans, represented Scotland 55 times, scoring 30 goals, a record matched only by Kenny Dalglish, although the Liverpool player played almost twice as many games.

-His most famous Scotland goal came against arch-rivals England in a 3-2 win at Wembley in 1967 - England's first defeat since winning the 1966 World Cup nine months earlier.
-Law, a proud Scot, refused to even watch the final on television.
+His most famous Scotland goal came against arch-rivals England in a 3-2 win at Wembley in 1967 — England's first defeat since winning the 1966 World Cup nine months earlier.
+Law, a proud Scot, had refused to even watch the England-West Germany final on television.

 The victory saw United, coached by the legendary Sir Matt Busby, become the first English club to win the European Cup - just ten years on from the Munich Air Disaster in which eight United players had been killed.